 Well, first of all, you’ll require a burning passion for languages in general, and for the specific language that you choose.
 As an adult, learning a new language will prove tough as you’ll need to dedicate time and set specific goals, but it’s all very doable.
 Also, keep in mind that for an English speaker to be able to figure out the ins and outs of such languages, he or she will need to spend some time in that community.
 Besides, you’ll also need a kickass professor.
 Here’s where we come in!

 Speak a new language in just 10 minutes a day

 Do you want to become fluent fast?
 With Mondly, you can speak both hard and easy languages.
 It’s fun, easy and efficient.
 Quick Daily Lessons.
 5 minutes a day.
-It’s so entertaining, you’ll become addicted.
+It’s so entertaining you’ll become addicted.
 The best part?
-You’ll speak like a native in no time.
+You’ll speak fluently in no time.